 INTEGRAL RECURVE DAMASCUS PERSIAN RECURVE BY KEVIN HARVEY – 2007

 Preowned in perfect condition.
 140 mm long blade of “Random” pattern damascus, deeply etched to give an antique finish.
 Filework on spine.
 Integral handle.
 Sheath of cowhide with overlay of African Bush Pig.

 KNIVES FOR SALE BY SID JONES

 Our neighbour, Sid Jones, makes knives too.
 Here are a few of his knives for sale through us or from his website,www.knifecraft.co.za.

 PRICE: R11 250

 220 mm long blade of Bohler N540 stainless knife steel.
 Double edged dagger.
 Handle of Arizona Desert Ironwood and warthog tusk with checkering.
 Guard and pommel of gun-blued mild steel with copper cross.
 Spacers of nickel silver and brass.
 303 stainless steel studs with synthetic rubies.
 Wooden core covered with black ostrich leather.
 Removable leather belt loop with lacing.
 Nickel silver tip engraved by Kevin Harvey.
-Dagger inspired by the movie Robin Hood, the Green Wood is another name for the Sherwood Forest.
+Dagger inspired by the movie Robin Hood.

 PRICE: 3 950